 We love the Vilano Navigator SUP for many reasons: The hard-wearing drop stitch construction, the unique diamond grooved traction mat for a superb grip, the clever storage options, and the generous 2-year warranty.
 It goes without saying that this paddle board would be ideal for any angler, and all for an affordable price, too.

-In our opinion, the Vilano Navigator is the best budget paddle board for fishing that you can buy right now.
+In our opinion, the Vilano Navigator is the best budget option that you can buy right now.

 Fishing Paddle Board FAQ